 To summarise, there is a highly variable body of literature that estimates illicit tobacco consumption in New Zealand.
 There has been no work since 2013 that was not funded by the tobacco industry, and methodologies over time are not directly comparable, which makes the production of a current reliable figure difficult.
-Given the ASH finding that illicit trade did not significantly increase between 2010 and 2013 despite a number of TETIs, there is not an established pattern of a growing illicit tobacco market in New Zealand, and there is no independent evidence that suggests it has increased since 2013.
+Given the ASH finding that illicit trade did not significantly increase between 2010 and 2013 despite a number of TETIs, there is not an established pattern of a growing illicit tobacco market in New Zealand, and there is no independent evidence that definitively shows that it has increased since 2013.
+The experience of Customs NZ of increasing commercial-sized interceptions of smuggled tobacco is an indicator that this is possibly increasing, but cannot determine the size of the market.
+When compared internationally, New Zealand is a low-risk jurisdiction for significant illegal tobacco activity.